Gerhard Bast: Life

-From June 1944 to October/November 1944, Bast was leader of the Sonderkommando 7a in the "Einsatzgruppe B".
-Later, he was deployed with his special unit in the "Einsatzgruppe H" under lead of "BdS Pressburg" to fight partisans.
+From June 1944 to October/November 1944, Bast was leader of Sonderkommando 7a in "Einsatzgruppe B".
+Later, he was deployed with his special unit in the "Einsatzgruppe H" under lead of "BdS (Commander of the security police and SD) Pressburg" to fight partisans.
+According to Martin Pollack, illegitimate son of Bast's, the latter "was sent with his men into the city [Warsaw], heavily armed and in civilian clothes, to liquidate, as he put it himself, whoever they came across – unarmed civilians, insurgents or otherwise, men and women.
+He showed no mercy".
+From Poland Bast's battalion moved to Slovakia, where they committed other war crimes: "In the small village of Bully (Donovaly), members of the Special Command [Sonderkommando] 7a found a group of Jews hiding in the hut of a poor farmer's wife.
+My father ordered them to be shot – along with the woman who had given them shelter" (Pollack).

 Bast obtained the following awards: War Merit Cross I and II class with swords, Ostvolk Medal II class in silver, as well as an armed forces cross (Heeressiegeskreuz) III class with swords.
-He was referred to as Alter Kämpfer.
+He was referred to as an Alter Kämpfer.

-At the end of World War II he disappeared under a false name.
-As an alleged farmhand and lumberjack, he found accommodation and employment at a farm in South Tyrol.
-In March 1947, he wanted to return to his family in Innsbruck and asked the help of a smuggler to assist him in passing the guarded Brenner Pass.
+At the end of World War II, Bast disappeared under a false name.
+In disguise as a farmhand and lumberjack, he found accommodation and employment at a farm in South Tyrol.
+In March 1947, he wanted to return to his family in Innsbruck and asked the help of a smuggler to assist him in passing through the guarded Brenner Pass.
 Before reaching the Brenner Pass, however, the smuggler robbed and killed Bast, shooting him three times.
 In 1949, a court in Bolzano convicted the smuggler of murder and robbery and sentenced him to 30 years in prison.

 The Austrian author Martin Pollack is the illegitimate son of Gerhard Bast.
 Pollack wrote the book: "Der Tote im Bunker.
 Bericht über meinen Vater", that was published in Vienna in 2004.